alejnaH/Hangman-GO/README.md

-# 🪓 Hangman Game in Go
+# Hangman Game

-A simple and fun command-line implementation of the classic Hangman game, written in the Go (Golang) programming language.
+A fun and interactive implementation of the classic Hangman game, built using Go (Golang) for the backend logic and React + Wails for the frontend UI.

 ---

-## 🎯 Features
+## Features

-- 🧠 Random word selection from a preset list
+- random word selection from a word list
-- ✏️ Tracks correct and incorrect guesses
+- tracking correct and incorrect guesses
+- responsive on-screen keyboard layout with hover effects
-- 🎨 ASCII art for visual feedback
+- resposnive layout for different sizes
-- 💾 Modular and easy-to-extend codebase
-- ⚡ Lightweight — pure Go, no dependencies
+- win/loss notifications with color-coded messages
+- fun :)

+## Technologies & Frameworks Used
+- Backend
+  - Go (Golang)
+- Frontend
+  - React
+  - Wails v2
+  - HTML5, CSS3

 ---